United States passport: Contemporary passports

 The design and contents of U.S. passports has changed over the years.
 Prior to World War I the passport was typically a large (11 × 17 in) diploma, with a large engraved seal of the Department of State at the top, repeated in red wax at the bottom, the bearer's description and signature on the left, and his name on the right above space for data such as "accompanied by his wife," all in ornate script.
 In 1926, the Department of State introduced the type III passport.
 This had a stiff red cover, with a window cut-out through which the passport number was visible.
 That style of passport contained 32 pages.
-American passports had green covers from 1941 until 1976, when the cover was changed to blue, as part of the U.S. bicentennial celebration of 1975–1977, and remained blue afterwards until 1993.
-Green covers were again issued from April 1993 until March 1994, and included a special tribute to Benjamin Franklin in commemoration of the 200th anniversary of the United States Consular Service.
-After March 1994, blue passports, with pages showing U.S. state seals, were reissued.
-In 2007, images showcasing landscapes of the United States as well as places and objects of significance to U.S. history were introduced.

 Initially, a U.S. passport was issued for two years, although by the 1950s on application by the holder a passport could be stamped so that this time was extended without reissue.
 Stamping for a further extension is not permitted at present.
 In the succeeding decades the periods of validity for adult applicants were gradually extended to three, five, and eventually ten years, the current standard.